 My name really is Kim Bongiorno.
 I am a freelance writer, author, blogger, public speaker, and consultant.

-I am always ready for the next opportunity, whether it be publication in another book, freelance writing work, sponsored posts, social media/blogging consultation or speaking engagements.
+I am always ready for the next opportunity, whether it be publication in another book, freelance writing work, sponsored posts, social media/blogging consultation, or speaking engagements.
 Please see my experience below and contact me any time at TheKimBongiorno@Gmail.com or connect with me via your favorite social media outlet.

 I Just Want to Be Perfect, May 2016